-Protoplasm is a term used to indicate the living matter of the cell, including cytoplasm plus the nucleus.
-It is the colourless fluid and colloidal suspension of lipids and proteins in water.
-It was put forward in the year 1835 and primarily considered as the ground substance of the cell.
+Protoplasm is a term used to indicate the living matter of the cell which includes the cytoplasm and the nucleus.
+It is a colourless colloidal suspension of lipids and proteins in water.
+It was put forward in the year 1835 and was primarily considered as the ground substance of the cell.

 But these days, two separate terms, i.e. cytoplasm and nucleoplasm, are used to represent the two major divisions of a cell.
 A selective membrane surrounds the protoplasm (in eukaryotes), whereas in prokaryotes it is surrounded by a selective cell membrane, cell wall and sometimes capsule.